ismara-unibas/crema_uploader/README.md

 ## Purpose

 This script is aimed to users who has their data files stored on remote machines (usually linux) which can use this script to upload their data without use of an internet browser.
 So you do not need to copy files to your local machine for uploading to the CREMA server.
+You can also insert links to the files (http or ftp) and/or SRR id (NCBI’s SRA database).
+In the later case the files from the external sources will be automatically downloaded to the CREMA server.

-This is beta version to see if there are people interested in such application, We hope to get user feedback to properly shape the further development.
+We hope to get user feedback to properly shape the further development.

 **All feedback is welcome!**